 Understanding Arizona’s Divorce Laws

 - What are Arizona’s Divorce Laws? – If you are like most people, you are entirely unfamiliar with Arizona’s divorce laws.
-These frequently asked questions (FAQs) provide an introduction to what you need to know.
+These frequently asked questions (FAQs) introduce what you need to know.

 Understanding Your Options for Staying Out of Court

-While getting divorced necessarily involves going to court in Arizona, it is possible to handle the substantial majority of the process informally.
-In fact, in most cases, it will be in both spouses’ best interests to reach an agreement on the terms of their divorce rather than asking a judge to make decisions for them.
+While getting divorced necessarily involves going to court in Arizona, it is possible to handle most of the process informally.
+In most cases, it will be in both spouses’ best interests to agree on the terms of their divorce rather than asking a judge to make decisions for them.
 While some couples will be able to come to terms on their own, many will benefit from the mediation and collaborative law processes:

 - What is a Collaborative Law Divorce in Arizona? – Learn what it means to pursue a “collaborative law” divorce, and learn about factors to consider when deciding if this method is right for you.